 The Measure Authoring Tool (MAT) was designed using many open source products including the Google Web Toolkit (GWT) framework, Java JDK, MySQL and Eclipse.
 GWT allows a developer to write client side code in Java and where GWT converts it to JavaScript.
 The MAT uses MySQL as its backend database server and the IDE is Eclipse Mars.2 for Java EE Developers.
 Finally, the MAT is deployed on the Glassfish 3.1.2.2 application server.

 Due to the use of these open source products, a working knowledge of Java development and some research into how the products work with each other in your environment may be necessary.
-Research from discussions on product forums, help documents, internet searches and knowledge of the local environment where the MAT will be running may all need to be checked if there are errors during the install.
+Research from discussions on product forums, help documents, internet searches, and knowledge of the local environment where the MAT will be running may all need to be checked if there are errors during the install.

 Installation Guidelines